 Lucerna is a peer-reviewed, interdisciplinary journal, and UMKC's only undergraduate research journal, publishing articles by students in the social sciences, sciences, and humanities.
 Established in 2005 by the UMKC Honors College, Lucerna's purpose is to cultivate and showcase high-caliber scholarship from the entire UMKC undergraduate community.
 Any current UMKC undergraduate may submit a research paper written anytime during their academic career at UMKC.
 If you would like a copy of Lucerna, please stop by the Honors College in 348 Administrative Center, or click below to view the latest issue:

-Each submission is blind-reviewed by a volunteer-based staff of student readers from the Honors Program as well as faculty and staff from the program.
+Each submission is blind-reviewed by a volunteer-based staff of student readers from the Honors College as well as faculty and staff from the Honors College.
 Papers are judged on the basis of their clarity, originality, organization, and argumentative qualities.
 Having one's work published in Lucerna is a great achievement for any undergraduate looking to further her or his education or to begin a professional career.

 Laurie Ellinghausen, Ph.D.